 The box closed in 1924, burned down.

-The site was used for large scale mining later, it became the Blindwells Opencast.
+The site was used for large scale mining later, it became the Blindwells Opencast Disposal Site.

-Riggonhead itself, and old fort, was to the south.
+Riggonhead itself, a small hill with an old fort, was to the south.
 It was removed by the mining activity.

 Seton Mains Halt